 Do you supply gas?

 Yes, Grey Power Electricity can take care of both your Natural Gas and LPG needs.
+By combining your electricity and gas you will receive our All Energy Discount of 0.40c per day.
 To find out more about our gas products, please click here.

 - How do I order an LPG refill?